Ankush610/SkillSortAI/README.md

 # 🤖 Hira.AI — Intelligent Resume Analyzer & Ranker

 Hira, meaning "Diamond" in Marathi, symbolizes the true gems within today’s talent pool.
-It’s an AI-powered intelligent resume ranking system driven by the LLaMA 3.1 Storm 8B model.
-Hira extracts, analyzes, and ranks resumes by comparing each candidate’s skills and experience against your custom job requirements—delivering visual insights, sorted rankings, and ATS-style evaluations in one seamless, modern application.
+Hira is an AI-powered intelligent resume ranking system driven by the LLaMA 3.1 Storm 8B model.
+It extracts, analyzes, and ranks resumes by comparing each candidate’s skills and experience against your custom job requirements—delivering visual insights, sorted rankings, and ATS-style evaluations in one seamless, modern application.

 ## 🚀 Features